MUSICIAN AND DOG MOM

 A musical polymath hailing from the woods of northwest Wisconsin, Heidi Joosten has called Chicago home since 2014.
 Since then, she has established herself as a reputable music director, composer, orchestrator, arranger, improviser, pianist, vocalist, and harpist.

-Heidi has music directed over 65 productions, and she is is currently music directing James and the Giant Peach at Vernon Hills High School, Saint Hildegard: the Rupertsberg Tour at Theo Ubique, and Queer Eye: the Musical Parody (TBA).
+Heidi has music directed over 65 productions, and she is is currently music directing Cinderella at Vernon Hills High School.
+She recently finished a 13-week run of Queer Eye: the Musical Parody at The Second City (composer/lyricist/orchestrator/music & vocal director/score supervisor/sound designer) and Saint Hildegard: the Rupertsberg Tour at Theo Ubique (composer/lyricist/orchestrator/music & vocal director/score supervisor).

 An avid lover of works for the stage and screen, Heidi’s music is heavily influenced by romantic opera, contemporary musical theatre, and film and television scores.
 With over 175 original compositions to her name, she enjoys writing for a multitude of genres, such as vocal, choral, opera, chamber, musical theatre, solo piano, and wind ensemble.